JiscSD/rdss-pure-adaptor/README.md

 A checksum is created for each dataset and stored in DynamoDB to determine if a dataset has been added or modified since the last poll.

-If a change is detected, the data is downloaded to S3 and the appropriate `Create` or `Update` Message is published on the configured Kinesis Stream.
+If a change is detected, the dataset is downloaded to S3 and the appropriate `Create` or `Update` message is published on the configured Kinesis Stream.

 The below diagram illustrates how the adaptor functions: